WeCanCodeIT/CSlides/src/fundamentals/operators-and-expressions/index.md

 </div>

 <div class="fragment">
-Question time: What is the advantage of using variables when performing mathamatical operations when coding?
+Question time: What is the advantage of using variables when performing mathematical operations when coding?
 </div>

 <div class="fragment">
--Here is a referance chart you can use to refresh your memory on what we have learned so far.
+-Here is a reference chart you can use to refresh your memory on what we have learned so far.
 </div>